SouravPaulSumit/Team_anomaly/mySEProject/AnomalyDetectionSample/README.md

 Please note that all files are read with .csv extension inside the folders, and exception handlers are in place if the format of the files are not in proper order.

 For this project, we are using a sample time series data of network load (rounded off to nearest integer, in precentage).
 The data is kept as numerical sequences inside the csv files.
-Example of a csv file withing training folder.
+Example of a csv file within training folder.

 ```
 49,52,55,48,52,47,46,50,52,47